PhilipRodger/Top-Trumps/README.md

 How to play Top Trumps:

+1. Download or clone Top-Trumps repository onto your local machine.

-1. In the terminal / command prompt set root directory to location of file MScIT2019Project-1.0.jar
+2. In the terminal / command prompt set root directory to location of file MScIT2019Project-1.0.jar

-2. If you'd like to play the command line version enter java –jar MScIT2019Project-1.0.jar -c
+3. If you'd like to play the command line version enter java –jar MScIT2019Project-1.0.jar -c

-3. If you'd like to play the command line and have the program produce a test log enter java –jar MScIT2019Project-1.0.jar -c -t
+4. If you'd like to play the command line and have the program produce a test log enter java –jar MScIT2019Project-1.0.jar -c -t

-4. If you'd like to play the web version enter java –jar MScIT2019Project-1.0.jar -o
+5. If you'd like to play the web version enter java –jar MScIT2019Project-1.0.jar -o

-5. Enjoy
+6. Enjoy

-For a report of the program please refer to ITMSC-Team-Project.pdf
+For a report of the program please refer to the file ITMSC-Team-Project.pdf